holmen1/actuarial-pipelines/README.md

 ## DAGs
-### process-swaps
+### insert-swaps-from-file
 This DAG creates 2 tables in the database.
 Then waits for swap.csv to be available in the files folder.
 Once it is available, it downloads the file and inserts the data into the database.
-It then removes any duplicate rows from the database.
+If key already exists, it updates the rows.

-### project-rates
+### project-sw-rates
 This DAG creates 2 tables in the database.
 Then waits for swap insert in database.
-Once new ValuueDate is available, it pings the API, when up posts the data to the API and inserts the response into the database.
+Once new ValueDate is available, it pings the API, when up posts the data to the API and inserts the response into the database.

-### process-contracts
+### insert-rates-from-eiopa
 This DAG creates 2 tables in the database.
+Then waits for eiopa.csv to be available in the files folder.
+Once it is available, it downloads the file and inserts the data into the database.

+### insert-contracts-from-file
+This DAG creates 2 tables in the database.
 Then waits for contract.csv to be available in the files folder.
 Once it is available, it downloads the file and inserts the data into the database.
 It then removes any duplicate rows from the database.

-### project-cashflows
+### project-estimated-cashflows
 This DAG creates a cashflow table in the database.
 Selects a contracts, creates a request to API, and inserts the response into the database.